 Related courses (three required)

 The three related courses will reflect the student's personal interests and specialization in human rights with the advice and guidance of her academic advisor.
-To see the full list of currently available courses, please consult the Course Catalog.

 A senior thesis on a human rights topic

 The senior thesis or project in the area of human rights studies is written in the senior thesis seminar of the major department.
 Where this is not possible, it is written in HRTS BC3099 Independent Study.